mattwaite/JOUR491-News-Applications/syllabus.md

 Your first news app, part 1.

-Using Tabletop.js, make a single page news app.
+Using Tarbell, make a single page news app.
 Data TBA.

 **Feb.
 20, 2014**

 Your first news app, part 2.

-Finish single page news app.
+Your second news app is due before the next class.
 Commit to Github.
+Submit the URL to Blackboard.

 **Feb.
 25, 2014**